carpentries/workshop-template/README.md

 At the top of your repository on GitHub you'll see

 ~~~
-No description or website provided. — Edit
+No description, website, or topics provided. — Edit
 ~~~

 Click 'Edit' and add: